fgimian/fgimian.github.io/blog/content/post/revisiting-go.md

 This app would need to be running in production on a stable and mature language and assuming we didn't go with C++, our choices were really just Go and Rust.

 I spent some time reading about Rust and trying to reason about why we should use it.
-The language is intriguing but a rather complex one and although it's gaining popularity, it's still has nowhere near the following of Go when it comes to libraries and community discussion.
+The language is intriguing but a rather complex one and although it's gaining popularity, it still has nowhere near the following of Go when it comes to libraries and community discussion.
 My colleague who had tried Rust previously explained to me that although he loved the language, it was a rather difficult language to get to grips with, approaching the complexity of C++.

 ## Go Makes An Appearance